-The answer to this is complicated – and in fact, experts aren’t quite yet sure.
+The answer to this is complicated – and in fact, experts are not quite yet sure.
 The research indicates that some of the factors that may contribute to DLD are:

 DLD often runs in families.
 This means the genes a child gets from either parent may influence whether a child has DLD.
 How a child’s brain works, including how different parts of the brain interact or talk to each other can contribute to DLD.

-Cognition refers to the ways in which we learn new information, think about and use information.
+Cognition refers to how we learn new information, think about and use information.
 These processes are different for every child.
 For example, children will have different processing speeds and different memory capacities.
 The differences may contribute to DLD.

 All children grow up in different environments, and it is thought environmental differences (e.g. low socio-economic background) may play a part in DLD.
 The presence of DLD is not related to the idea that parents did not talk to their child enough – this is a myth.

-There is no clear formula for DLD, however, it is thought the interaction between all these factors may contribute to the presence of DLD.
+There is no precise formula for DLD.
+However, it is thought the interaction between all these factors may contribute to the presence of DLD.

 A Speech Pathologist can help!

 As DLD can present differently in different children, Speech Pathologists can work with a child’s family and teachers to help diagnose DLD and provide support to develop language skills.

-Whilst research shows that children with DLD often don’t develop language skills to the same level as their peers, intervention has been shown to ensure the gap between a child and their peer’s language skills doesn’t continue to widen.
+While research shows that children with DLD often do not develop language skills to the same level as their peers, the intervention has been shown to ensure the gap between a child and their peer’s language skills does not continue to widen.

-Intervention is important to maximise a child’s communication and learning abilities.
+Intervention is essential to maximise a child’s communication and learning abilities.